-- Noted the Council approved its risk assessment for 2022/23 at its meeting in May 2022; - Reviewed the current insurance policy provided by Aviva which runs to November 2023, cover includes: - o Buildings and property insurance - o Business interruption insurance
+- Noted the Council approved its risk assessment for 2024/25 at its meeting in May 2024.
+The Council's risk assessment matrix includes a large range of risks including financial ones;

+- Reviewed the current insurance policy provided by Aviva which runs to November 2025, cover includes:

+- Buildings and property insurance;

+- o Business interruption insurance;

-- o Employer's liability £10m - o Public liability £10m - o Internal crime cover of £999,000, subject to an excess of £15,000; and - ➤ Confirmed arrangements for completing safety inspections of play areas.
-Inspections are completed weekly by qualified Council officers and annually there is an external inspection by ROSPA.
+- Employer's liability £10m;

+- o Public liability £10m; and

+- o Internal crime cover of £999,000, subject to an excess of £10,000.